jinilover/miscellaneous-notes/Note_on_Haskell.md

   ToUnescapingTF a = a
 ```

-This is an abnormal TF example that lifts the usual requirement on all TF instances.
-Unlike kind inference being active, it doesn't infer a "better" kind for you.
+This is an unusual TF example that lifts the usual requirement on all TF instances, GHC can't infer the "best" kind for you.
 It only checks whether the instances match with what you declared.
-The responsibility shifts to you who ensure the kinds are valid and safe.
-You got to be very careful when you take the explicit kind control.
+Now it's your responsibility to ensure the kinds are valid and safe.
+You got to be very careful in taking the explicit kind control.

 Sample kind evaluation
 ```Haskell